FreeRTOS/FreeRTOS-SMP-Demos/SMP.md

 ## configRUN_MULTIPLE_PRIORITIES

-Configures if multiple priorities task can run simultaneously.
+Configures whether tasks with multiple priorities can run simultaneously.
 If `configRUN_MULTIPLE_PRIORITIES` is defined as `0`, multiple tasks may run simultaneously only if they have equal priority.
 If `configRUN_MULTIPLE_PRIORITIES` is defined as `1`, multiple tasks with different